spion/triplie-ng/README.md

     * traffic - the highest amount of total channel messages during the past minute that allow an unsolicited reply.
 0 is no limit.

+# RUNNING

+After you edited the config file, to run the bot use the command:

+    triplie config.json

 # IMPORT EXISTING TEXT